4D limit of melting crystal model and its integrable structure: Introduction

-Another problem tackled here is to derive the so called quantum spectral curves.
-This problem is inspired by the work of Dunin-Barkowski et al. \cite{DBMNPS13} on Gromov-Witten theory of $\CC\PP^1$.
-They derived a quantum spectral curve of $\CC\PP^1$ in the perspective of topological recursion \cite{DBOSS12,DBSS12,NS11}.
-Since the deformed 4D Nekrasov function $Z_{\frD}(\bsT,s)$ of $U(1)$ gauge theory coincides with a generating function of all genus Gromov-Witten invariants of $\CC\PP^1$ \cite{LMN03,OP02}, it will be natural to reconsider this issue from the point of view of the melting crystal model.
 Recently, we proposed a new approach to quantum mirror curves in topological string theory \cite{TN16}.
-This approach is based on the notions of Kac-Schwarz operators \cite{KS91,Schwarz91} and generating operators \cite{Alexandrov1404,ALS1512} in the KP hierarchy \cite{SS83,SW85}. $Z(\bst,s)$ may be thought of as a set of KP tau functions labelled by $s \in \ZZ$.
+This approach is based on the notions of Kac--Schwarz operators \cite{KS91,Schwarz91} and generating operators \cite{Alexandrov1404,ALS1512} in the KP hierarchy \cite{SS83,SW85}. $Z(\bst,s)$ may be thought of as a set of KP tau functions labelled by $s \in \ZZ$.
 In particular, $Z(\bst) = Z(\bst,0)$ resembles the tau functions in topological string theory.
 Our method developed for topological string theory can be applied to $Z(\bst)$ to derive a quantum spectral curve.
 This quantum curve is represented by a $q$-difference equation for a single-variate specialization $Z(x)$ of $Z(\bst)$.
-As $R \to 0$, this equation turns into a difference equation that was derived by Dunin-Barkowski et al. as the quantum spectral curve of $\CC\PP^1$.

-Let us stress that these two problems are closely related.
-To derive the 4D limit of the quantum spectral curve, we choose an $R$-dependent transformation $x = x(X,R)$ to a new variable $X$ such that $Z(x(X,R))$ converges to a function $Z_{\frD}(X)$ as $R \to 0$.
-It is this function $Z_{\frD}(X)$ that was considered by Dunin-Barkowski et al. \cite{DBMNPS13} and shown to satisfy the aforementioned difference equation.
-Moreover, $Z_{\frD}(X)$ turns out to be a single-variate specialization of a multi-variate function $Z_{\frD}(\bsT)$ that is obtained as the limit of $Z(\bst(\bsT,R))$ as $R \to 0$ in the sense explained above. $Z_{\frD}(\bsT)$ is also a deformation of $Z_{\frD}$ by an infinite number of external potentials.
-It is straightforward to extend $Z_{\frD}(\bsT)$ to a function $Z_{\frD}(\bsT,s)$ that depends on $s \in \ZZ$.
+We show that this $q$-difference equation turns into the quantum spectral curve of Dunin-Barkowski et al. as $R \to 0$.
+To this end, we choose an $R$-dependent transformation $x = x(X,R)$ of $x$ to a new variable $X$. $Z(x(X,R))$ thereby converges to a function $Z_{\frD}(X)$ as $R \to 0$. $Z_{\frD}(X)$ is exactly the function considered by Dunin-Barkowski et al. and shown to satisfy a difference equation that represents their quantum spectral curve.
+Although being rather simple, the transformation $x = x(X,R)$ is indispensable to achieve this limit.

+This result can be further extended to the multi-variate partition function $Z(\bst)$.
+We construct an $R$-dependent transformation $\bst = \bst(\bsT,R)$ of the coupling constants $\bst$, and show that $Z(\bst(\bsT,R))$ does converge to the correct 4D counterpart $Z_{\frD}(\bsT) = Z_{\frD}(\bsT,0)$ as $R \to 0$.
+The same transformation of the coupling constants can be used to derive $Z_{\frD}(\bsT,s)$ from $Z(\bst,s)$ as well.
+The construction of this transformation is far more complicated than the transformation $x = x(X,R)$ of the variable $x$.
+The complexity stems from a structural difference in the external potentials of $Z(\bst)$ and $Z_{\frD}(\bsT)$, hence being unavoidable.
+We believe that our choice is nevertheless the most natural among all possible prescriptions.